 “At least you have a reason not to exercise.”

-You will never want to exercise more than when someone tells you that you can only do so once a day, for a maximum of one hour.
+You will never want to exercise more than when someone tells you that you can only do so under certain conditions.

 “I know how you feel.”